AxoIsAxo/EnhancedPets/README.md

 ## Configuration

 The plugin generates a `config.yml` in your `plugins/EnhancedPets/` folder.
-Here are the key configurable options:
+Here are the currently configurable options:

 *   `cats-attack-hostiles`: (boolean) `true` to make tamed cats actively attack hostile mobs, `false` for vanilla behavior.
 *   `dog-creeper-behavior`: (string) How dogs react to creepers.
 Options: `NEUTRAL`, `ATTACK`, `FLEE`.